markgjackson/-markgjackson.github.io/_posts/movie-predictions.md

 <img src="../images/image23.png" width="300px" height="auto">

-can be used to accurately predict weekly movie revenues based on the first week:
+which can be used to accurately predict weekly movie revenues based on the first week:

 <img src="../images/image24.png" width="200px" height="auto">

-Plan to fit these coefficients to categories of movies
+Later I plan to fit these coefficients to categories of movies.

+Thank you for your attention!